ansin218/hugo-blog/content/recipes/shakshouka-recipe.md

 ---
 title: "Shakshouka Recipe"
 date: 2018-12-31T13:53:59+01:00
-description : "A breakfast delicacy from Tunisia"
+description : "Recipe of shakshouka, a spicy breakfast delicacy from Tunisia and other parts of Middle East and Northern Africa."
 image: "https://images2.imgbox.com/cf/e8/gtw7Yvt0_o.jpg"
+keywords: "shakshouka, tunisia, egypt, israel, middle eastern, egg dish"
+url: "/recipes/shakshouka-recipe/"
 ---

 ![alt text](https://images2.imgbox.com/64/db/V790wB1T_o.jpg "Shakshouka")

 I was getting tired of eating things like donuts, krapfens and other sweet things in Europe regularly, and I was looking for breakfast dishes that could be made quickly yet remain at least a bit spicy enough.
 I stumbled upon a dish called Shakshouka from Tunisia.
 The variants of Shakshouka are also found in other regions of North Africa and the Middle East.
-In this blog, I will share this super easy recipe of Shakshouka.
+I confirmed the recipe with a Tunisian friend of mine as well.
+In this blog, I will share a super easy Shakshouka recipe, with a little Indian twist.

 ## Ingredients: